ale93111/ModelliNumerici/README.md

 # ModelliNumerici

-All scripts need to be compiled with the "-std=c++11" flag, also the optional flag "-fopenmp" to use OpenMP
+All scripts need to be compiled with the "-std=c++11" flag, also the optional flag "-fopenmp" to use OpenMP and/or "-O3" for optimization

 The diffusion coefficients values are computed using "henon_find_coeff_diffusion.cpp".
 These values are used by "henon_diffusion_cranknicolson.cpp".